Haruno19/starfetch/README.md

 * Credits to [Nathan Richard](https://github.com/naTariks) for creating the JSON file for the ``monoceros`` constellation!
 * Credits to [Andreas Grafen](https://github.com/andreasgrafen) for creating the JSON file for the ``canes venatici`` constellation!

-Very huge thanks to [su8](https://github.com/su8) for optimizing and polishing starfetch's code, and adding compatibilty for Windows systems and the related detailed documentation!
+Very huge thanks to [su8](https://github.com/su8) for optimizing and polishing starfetch's code, adding compatibilty for Windows systems and the related detailed documentation, and developing the graphical version of starfetch!

 ----